What services do you provide?

-Dog walking is for people who need their dog walked the same time each day during the workweek, usually in the middle of the day, halfway between when you leave for the day and when you return.
-Pet sitting is for people who go on vacation or a work trip, get stuck late at work, go home for holidays, etc., and so need occasional visits for their dog.
-Pet visits can be just a walk or two if you plan on working late, or 3 visits per day for the duration of your trip.
-You can read my article on the definitions dog walking, pet sitting, boarding and in-house sitting.
+Dog walking is for people who need their dog walked the same time each day during the work week.
+Pet sitting is for people who go away for a number of days, and so need multiple visits for their dogs.
+Pet visits tend to be 3 visits per day for dogs with AM and PM feedings.
+For greater clarification of these terms, you can also read my article on the definitions dog walking, pet sitting, boarding, and in-house sitting.

-Note: Advanced notice is suggested to make sure we have time slots open for pet sitting visits.
-It is possible if you wait until a few days before your trip that we will not have openings for you, so schedule 1 to 2 weeks in advance.
-Also, make sure to contact your sitter when you return home.
+Note: Advanced notice is suggested to make sure I have time slots open for pet sitting visits.
+It is possible if you wait until a few days before your trip that I will not have openings for you.
+So please schedule 1 to 2 weeks in advance.

 I’m thinking of going away every weekend during the Summer.
 Are you available for pet sitting every weekend?

 No. I do value having a day off occasionally, so I’m not interested in DEFINITELY committing to pet visits every weekend over the Summer.
-I’m sorry but you will have to find another pet sitting service who have every weekend coverage.
+I’m sorry but you will have to find another pet sitting service who offer that.

 I’m going on vacation for an entire week (or longer).
 Can you cover that many pet visits?

 Yes.
-Just contact me with the dates of your visit.
-I do make a cut-off of 3 morning & evening pet visits.
-It’s just too difficult to do 4 or more visits in the AM & PM.
-So it is first come, first served.
-If you wait for a week or 10 days before your trip, then I may already be booked and not be able to help you.
+Just contact me with the dates of your visit with preferably at least 10 days notice.
+If you give me less than 10 days notice, then I may already be booked and not be able to help you.
 It’s best to give me 2 or more weeks notice as I rarely book up that far in advance.